hogoww/Polyphemus/README.md

 - The VM uses a new and a old space to work, both working with different allocators and garbage collection.
 Each space is displayed in its own tab.
-They also come with a few queries illustrating the possibilities of such a visualization (Scale, Scope, Select, Statistics) that are applicable directly on the visualization.
+They also come with a few queries illustrating the possibilities of this visualization (Scale, Scope, Select, Statistics).
+These are applicable directly on the visualizations tabs.

 <p align="center">